Tasman Sea: Animal and plant life

 A deep-sea research ship, the RV Tangaroa, explored the sea and found 500 species of fish and 1300 species of invertebrates.
 The tooth of a megalodon, an extinct shark, was also found by researchers.

 History

-In 1876, the first telegraph cable connecting Australia and New Zealand was lain in the Tasman Sea.
-Moncrieff and Hood were the first to attempt a trans-Tasman crossing by plane in 1928.
+In 1876, the first telegraph cable connecting Australia and New Zealand was laid in the Tasman Sea.
+The telegraph cable was made obsolete in 1963 when the Commonwealth Pacific Cable, New Zealand's first international telephone cable, was completed.
+Moncrieff and Hood were the first to attempt a trans-Tasman crossing by plane in January 1928.
+The aviators were never seen or heard of again.
 The first successful flight over the sea was accomplished by Charles Kingsford Smith and Charles Ulm later that year.
 The first person to row solo across the sea was Colin Quincey in 1977.
 The next successful solo crossing was completed by his son, Shaun Quincey, in 2010.